pantheon-systems/documentation/source/content/drupal-10.md

 <Alert title="Note" type="info" >

-If you haven't done so, you will be prompted to add `phpstan/extension-installer` to your `allow-plugins` config item by composer.
+Composer will prompt you to add `phpstan/extension-installer` to your `allow-plugins` config if you haven't done so already.

 </Alert>